ant-design/pro-editor/docs/guide/data-management.en-US.md

 #### store

-Now let's take a look at `store.ts`.
+Now, let's take a look at `store.ts`.

 ```ts
 import { devtools } from 'zustand/middleware';